vruusmann/openscoring.io/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 For more sophisticated application scenarios, the fitted pipeline can be accessed directly as the `fitted_pipeline_` attribute, or converted to Python application code using the `export(path)` method.

 Fitted [TPOT estimators cannot be pickled](https://github.com/EpistasisLab/tpot/issues/520) by design.
-This poses a serious problem for the `sklearn2pmml` package, which operates on Pickle files rather than on in-memory Python objects.
+This poses a serious problem for the `sklearn2pmml` package, which operates on pickle files rather than on in-memory Python objects.

 For example, attempting to fit and convert an estimator-only `PMMLPipeline` object: